JAjorgbor/shoez-store/README.md

 - Vanilla Javascript

 ### What I learned
-I learnt how to use javascript even lsiteners to create effects for click events
+I learnt how to use Javascript even lsiteners to create effects for click events
 ```js
 menue_bar.addEventListener("click", hamburgerTransition);